Generating an authentication token

 string

-The email you use to login to your Personr account
+The email you use to login to the Personr account

 password